Functional Skills Training: How Employers Can Benefit

 Two people smiling at the camera

+Are you looking for a way to improve your employees' skills?
+If so, functional skills training may be the answer.
 This type of training will help employees learn essential skills needed for the workplace which in turn gives an added benefit to employers by improving productivity and reducing costs.

-What are Functional Skills?
+What are functional skills?

-Functional skills courses are available in England from Entry 1 to Level 2, and are nationally recognised.
+Functional skills are the essential English, maths and digital skills that people need to equip them to function effectively for life and work purposes.
+Functional skills courses are available in England from Entry 1 to Level 2 and are nationally recognised.
 These courses can help employees gain the practical skills they need to succeed in their chosen career.

-Why are Functional Skills important?
+Why are functional skills important?

-What are Functional Skills equivalent to?
+What are functional skills equivalent to?

-There are three main areas of functional skills - English, Maths and Digital Skills.
+There are three main areas of functional skills — English, maths and digital skills:

 English

-Students learning English learn the fundamentals of using our language effectively in both work and personal settings.
+Students learning English learn the fundamentals of using language effectively in both work and personal settings.
 These skills help them apply spelling, punctuation and grammar rules correctly when communicating via written methods, which leads to improved effectiveness and confidence within their career.

 Maths